qunying/AdaTutor/README.md

 You could visit [my blog](http://blog.zsoft.ca) to browse directly on the web.

-It is licensed [CC0 1.0 Universal (CC0
+The HTML version is licensed [CC0 1.0 Universal (CC0
 1.0)](https://creativecommons.org/publicdomain/zero/1.0/), in another words, it is in public domain.

 ![CC0 1.0](http://i.creativecommons.org/p/zero/1.0/88x31.png)